muffinthecoder/AnaLogLabs/README.md

 ## Overview

-AnaLog Labs is a desktop application that enables IT Security Operations Officers to import, synchronize, correlate, and visualize security log data from multiple sources within a single unified interface.
+AnaLog Labs is an offline desktop application that enables IT Security Operations Officers to import, normalise, filter, and visualise security log data from multiple sources within a single unified interface.

-The tool was developed in response to the fragmented, manual process investigators currently face when analyzing security incidents across systems such as Microsoft Defender, VPN logs, and device event logs.
-AnaLog Labs replaces the need to open and manually align logs across separate tools by providing synchronized multi-log viewing, timestamp normalization, cross-log event correlation, and interactive timeline visualizations — all entirely offline.
+The tool was developed in response to the fragmented, manual process investigators currently face when analysing security incidents across systems such as Microsoft Defender, VPN logs, and device event logs.
+AnaLog Labs replaces the need to open and manually align logs across separate tools by providing multi-log viewing, timestamp normalisation, timeframe-based filtering, and interactive visualisations — all entirely offline.
+Correlation of events across logs is performed manually by the investigator, supported by a shared timeline, filtering, flagging, and the dashboard visualisations.

 ---